openregister/registers-rfcs/content/group-references/index.md

   you would consider reasonable to list with a solution like (b).
 E.g you need to reference a few hundreds or records.
 * From one record to a group of records that is the combination of multiple registers.
-E.g. you need to reference to "all local authorities".
+E.g. you need to reference to “all local authorities”.
+* From one record to a group of records that is some subset of a register (or registers), where the subset is defined relative to the contents of that/those registers.
+E.g. you need to reference all schools of type “grant maintained”.

 Any record with the field “organisation” pointing to a CURIe for `register` or with the field name stating “en bloc” you can find in